Open Science Data Challenge

 The world is asking for change

-Held annually, the EY Open Science Data Challenge produces new IP that drives more intelligent, information-driven and better decisions in mitigating global sustainability issues, such as climate change.
-EY makes this IP available to NGOs, governments and scientists for non-commercial purposes.
+Held annually, the EY Open Science Data Challenge produces new intellectual property (IP) that drives more intelligent, data-centered decisions to mitigating global sustainability issues.

-Working together, we can scale our impact through data, AI and technology to collectively build a sustainable future for society and the planet.
+Working together, we can scale our impact through data, artificial intelligence and technology to collectively build a sustainable future for society and the planet.

 Who can enter

 Any university student or early-career professional with less than two years of experience can join the challenge.
-It is also open to EY people.
+It is also open to EY employees.

 The team